-Through training and support, the ECP filled vital gaps created during the COVID-19 crisis such as lack of access to capital, ineffective financial and/or operating systems, and weak management skills, and serving as grantmaker, we awarded cash grants through public and private funds to small businesses.
+Through training and support, the ECP has filled vital gaps such as lack of access to capital, ineffective financial and/or operating systems, and weak management skills, and serving as grantmaker, we awarded cash grants through public and private funds to small businesses.

-- o SBA Community Navigator Pilot Program: A \$5 million, 2-year program, which reaches thousands of underserved small businesses to help them recover from the effects of COVID-19. - O Black Restaurant Accelerator Program (BRAP): Launched in partnership with the PepsiCo Foundation, this \$10 million, 5-year program addresses systemic barriers faced by Blackowned food service companies.
+- MBDA Capital Readiness Program: A \$3 million, 4-year program, which provides minority owned businesses with business training, networking, and access to capital services to assist them in starting and growing their businesses. - O Black Restaurant Accelerator Program (BRAP): Launched in partnership with the PepsiCo Foundation, this \$10 million, 5-year program addresses systemic barriers faced by Blackowned food service companies.